Truckee Meadows Public Lands Management Act

 DISPOSAL FOR ECONOMIC DEVELOPMENT

 All lands that are eligible for sale must be nominated and undergo an environmental review by the Federal agency that manages that land to determine if sale of the parcel is appropriate.
 Under the current proposal, if the federal land manager determines sale to be appropriate, Washoe County would also need to give their approval before development can occur.
-The land would be sold for no less than fair market value.
+The county is first required to assess the parcel for its suitability for affordable housing first.
+Land that will be used for affordable housing will be sold for less than fair market value, and all other development parcels must be sold for at least fair market value.
 The development of the land would also need to comply with all current zoning and planning requirements, including review by the Truckee Meadows Regional Planning Agency and the jurisdiction that the land is being developed in.

 Under this proposal, revenue from the sale of these federal lands will be divided between the State of Nevada General Education Fund (5%), Truckee River conservation projects (10%), and a special account available to the Secretary of the Treasury (85%).
 This means that the proceeds from the sale of land in Washoe County will stay in Washoe County to benefit the residents here, rather than those funds going back to the U.S. Treasury.